 Pushing the “easy” button is a no-brainer for me.
 I prefer to make my life easier rather than harder.
 I am sure you feel the same.
 As a recovering perfectionist, I do tend to fall back into “Martha Stewart” mode or Pioneer Woman, Ree Drummond from the Food Network.
 I use these women as inspiration, but not as my goal.
-For many years the need to control and create the “ideal” life, which included food, caused me crazy anxiety.
+For many years the need to control and create the “ideal” life, which included food, caused me intense anxiety.
 But no more!
-Peach cobbler easy win.
+Drop Biscuit Peach Cobbler easy win.

 Goodbye Perfectionism...
 Enter Good Enough